Getting started: Is telebehavioral health right for your practice?

 Understanding telehealth and behavioral health laws

 Get familiar with state and local laws.
-Using telehealth for your behavioral health practice requires following a new set of regulations specific to telehealth.
+Using telehealth for your behavioral and mental health practice requires following a new set of regulations specific to telehealth.
 It also means spending more time and cost to stay compliant (video).
-Review the different laws for telehealth services, including specific state licensure requirements for psychologists and other behavioral health professionals.
+Review the different laws for telehealth services, including specific state licensure requirements for psychologists and other behavioral and mental health professionals.
 If you plan to practice telepsychiatry or offer services prescribing controlled substances via telehealth, research the state and federal rules and regulations.

 Research telehealth insurance reimbursement.
 Private insurance companies and even Medicare and Medicaid limit telehealth reimbursement to certain types of services and care.
 It is important to understand if the services you plan to offer can be reimbursed and if the reimbursement rates are enough to cover your costs.

-Insurance reimbursements can also take a long time to process.
+Insurance reimbursements can take a long time to process.
 You will need to have enough money set aside to cover your costs until you receive payment for your services.

-Audio-only or video telehealth Audio-only telehealth may be a good option for patients who do not have access to a smartphone, tablet or a computer with a webcam.
+Audio-only or video telehealth.
+Audio-only telehealth may be a good option for patients who do not have access to a smartphone, tablet or a computer with a webcam.
 But it may not be easily billable.
 Although Medicare reimburses for audio and video telehealth, audio-only reimbursement is currently covered only during the COVID-19 public health emergency.